ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Inventory plugins
 =================

-Like most plugin types (except modules) they must be developed in Python, since they execute on the controller they should match the same requirements :ref:`control_node_requirements`.
+Like most plugin types (except modules), inventory plugins must be developed in Python.
+They execute on the controller and should therefore match the :ref:`control_node_requirements`.

-Most of the documentation in :ref:`developing_plugins` also applies here, so as to not repeat ourselves, you should read that document first and we'll include inventory plugin specifics next.
+Most of the documentation in :ref:`developing_plugins` also applies here.
+You should read that document first for a general understanding and then come back to this document for specifics on inventory plugins.

-Inventory plugins normally only execute at the start of a run, before playbooks/plays and roles are loaded, but they can be 're-executed' via the ``meta: refresh_inventory`` task, which will clear out the existing inventory and rebuild it.
+Inventory plugins normally only execute at the start of a run, before playbooks, plays, and roles are loaded.
+However, you can use the ``meta: refresh_inventory`` task to clear the current inventory and to execute the inventory plugins again, which will generate a new inventory.

-When using the 'persistent' cache, inventory plugins can also use the configured cache plugin to store and retrieve data to avoid costly external calls.
+If you use the persistent cache, inventory plugins can also use the configured cache plugin to store and retrieve data.
+This avoids repeating costly external calls.

 .. _developing_an_inventory_plugin: